SaeedKokash/developers-info/README.md

+# Developer-Info-App

-# React App for Developers Info using reducer
+React App for Developers Info using reducer